caymanh/readme-generator/README.md

   ### Installation

-  The application will be invoked by using the following command:
+  The application can be invoked by using the following command:
   ```bash
   node index.js
   ```